 Myth 12: WordPress Hosting Companies Are Responsible for Hacks

 Reality: Yes, it is prudent to choose the right WP hosting company for a website, to ensure its online security.
 Hosting platforms, which do not isolate user accounts from each other, run the risk of helping hackers to valuable information from multiple accounts, once they gain access to any single user account.

 The Issue: While there can be security-related problems with WP hosting platforms, they are very rarely the cause of the attack.
 Outdated plugins and themes present more security threats to WP-powered websites than hosting platforms.

-How to Keep Your WordPress Site Safe
+How to Keep Your WordPress Site Safe in 2019

 WP website owners are not only responsible for the design and building of the website, but also for its long-term security.
 Through this article, we have attempted to provide information on what works (and what does not) to strengthen website security.
 While no website can be deemed 100% hacker safe, following the right security practices can reduce the vulnerability of a site.